Edit Blog Post

 Making the Most of a Snow Day

 I decided it would be prudent to stay within the vicinity of Federal Way on Friday because snow was forecasted for that afternoon, and I didn't know how well Seattle handled snow.
-After Jeff left for the aquatic center, I set out
+After Jeff left for the aquatic center, I

 Weyerhauser used to be housed on this beautiful campus.
 This building had one of the first ever green roofs.
 The land has since been sold and it was eerie walking around the empty trails and roads.
 My understanding is that the new owner plans to develop the site, which would be a huge shame.

-to find a bonsai museum located about 1.7 miles away.
+set out to find a bonsai museum located about 1.7 miles away.
 The walk took me past strip malls and then a residential area before arriving at the Weyerhauser campus where the museum was located.
 The Weyerhauser campus, which is currently vacant, is a huge campus with lakes, forests, and a building with a green roof.
 It was a little eerie walking along the empty, snowy footpaths - it almost felt like the set of a monster/horror movie.
 I got to the bonsai museum soon after.

 The bonsai museum was amazing.
 Each of the exhibits was well labeled and I learned a lot.
 I always thought that specialized plants were used for bonsai; I was surprised to learn that bonsai were made from actual trees - I saw pines, firs, and beeches - which are trained to stay miniature.
 According to the literature, the health of the tree is paramount to the bonsai practitioner.
 While this may be true, I couldn't help but think of this as the topiary equivalent of foot binding.
 I was most surprised to find a ʻōhiʻa bonsai. ʻŌhiʻa is a culturally important tree in Hawaiʻi, and it typically forms the second canopy (beneath koa) in a healthy native forest

 .
-Part of the exhibit was indoors, but the majority of the bonsai were outdoors, with each bonsai held
+Part of the exhibit was indoors, but the majority of the bonsai were outdoors, with each

 Pacific Bonsai Museum